Health Topics

 Description

 Desmoid tumors are fibrous, much like scar tissue.
-They are generally not considered cancerous (malignant) because they do not spread to other parts of the body (metastasize); however, they can aggressively invade the surrounding tissue and can be very difficult to remove surgically.
-These tumors often recur, even after apparently complete removal.
+They are generally noncancerous (benign) because they do not spread to other parts of the body (metastasize); however, they can aggressively invade the surrounding tissue and can be very difficult to remove surgically.
+Desmoid tumors can recur, even after they are removed.
+In about 20 percent of cases, the tumors shrink or disappear with minimal or no treatment (spontaneously regress).

-The most common symptom of desmoid tumors is pain.
-Other signs and symptoms, which are often caused by growth of the tumor into surrounding tissue, vary based on the size and location of the tumor.
+Desmoid tumors may not cause any signs or symptoms.
+When they do cause symptoms, the most common one is pain.
+The pain is often due to the tumor pressing against nearby organs, tissues, or blood vessels.
+Other signs and symptoms are often caused by growth of the tumor into the surrounding tissue, and they can vary based on the size and location of the tumor.
 Intra-abdominal desmoid tumors can block the bowel, causing constipation.
-Extra-abdominal desmoid tumors can restrict the movement of affected joints and cause limping or difficulty moving the arms or legs.
+Extra-abdominal desmoid tumors can restrict the movement of affected joints, making it difficult to move the arms or legs.

-Desmoid tumors occur frequently in people with an inherited form of colon cancer called familial adenomatous polyposis (FAP).
+Desmoid tumors can also occur in combination with other conditions.
+Desmoid tumors are found in 10 to 30 percent of people with an inherited form of colon cancer called familial adenomatous polyposis (FAP).
 These individuals typically develop intra-abdominal desmoid tumors in addition to abnormal growths (called polyps) and cancerous tumors in the colon.
-Desmoid tumors that are not part of an inherited condition are described as sporadic.
+Desmoid tumors that are not part of FAP are described as sporadic.

 Frequency

-Desmoid tumors are rare, affecting an estimated 1 to 2 per 500,000 people worldwide.
-In the United States, 900 to 1,500 new cases are diagnosed per year.
-Sporadic desmoid tumors are more common than those associated with familial adenomatous polyposis.
+Desmoid tumors are rare, affecting an estimated 2 to 6 per 1 million people worldwide.
+In the United States, about 1,000 new cases are diagnosed per year.
+About 10 percent of all desmoid tumors occur in people with FAP.
+For reasons that are unclear, women develop desmoid tumors more often than men with women accounting for 70 percent of cases.

 Causes

-Mutations in the CTNNB1 gene or the APC gene cause desmoid tumors.
-CTNNB1 gene mutations account for around 85 percent of sporadic desmoid tumors.
-APC gene mutations cause desmoid tumors associated with familial adenomatous polyposis as well as 10 to 15 percent of sporadic desmoid tumors.
+Variants (also called mutations) in the CTNNB1 gene account for around 90 percent of sporadic desmoid tumors.
+Variants in the APC gene cause the desmoid tumors that are associated with FAP.
 Both genes are involved in an important cell signaling pathway that controls the growth and division (proliferation) of cells and the process by which cells mature to carry out specific functions (differentiation).

-The protein produced from the APC gene helps regulate levels of beta-catenin in the cell.
-When beta-catenin is no longer needed, the APC protein attaches (binds) to it, which signals for it to be broken down.
-Mutations in the APC gene that cause desmoid tumors lead to a short APC protein that is unable to interact with beta-catenin.
+The protein produced from the APC gene helps regulate the levels of beta-catenin in the cell by attaching (binding) to other proteins to form a complex.
+When this complex binds to beta-catenin, it helps to break down the protein.
+Variants in the APC gene cause cells to produce an abnormally short version of the APC protein that is unable to form the complex.
 As a result, beta-catenin is not broken down and, instead, accumulates in cells.
-Excess beta-catenin, whether caused by CTNNB1 or APC gene mutations, promotes uncontrolled growth and division of cells, allowing the formation of desmoid tumors.
+Excess beta-catenin promotes uncontrolled growth and division of cells, causing the formation of polyps and, occasionally, desmoid tumors in people with FAP.

 Inheritance

-Most desmoid tumors are sporadic and are not inherited.
-Sporadic tumors result from gene mutations that occur during a person's lifetime, called somatic mutations.
-A somatic mutation in one copy of the gene is sufficient to cause the disorder.
-Somatic mutations in either the CTNNB1 or the APC gene can cause sporadic desmoid tumors.
+Most desmoid tumors are not inherited.
+These tumors are caused by variants in genes that occur during a person's lifetime, called somatic variants.
+Somatic variants in the CTNNB1 gene can cause sporadic desmoid tumors.
+A somatic variant in one copy of the gene is sufficient to cause the disorder.

 Other Names for This Condition